Andrew Terrill

 glaciers near the hohturli pass above kandersteg switzerland alps

 The glacial scenery on the way toward the pass was stirring.
+(Modern photos show how much the ice has retreated since 1993).

 looking east from the hohturli pass bernese oberland switzerland alps